truevault/riak_exporter/README.md

 # Riak Node Exporter

 Prometheus exporter for Riak node metrics.
+This is still a work in progress, but it already provides everything you need to start exporting riak metrics to Prometheus.

 ## Building and running